rundeck/docs/docs/manual/key-storage/storage-plugins/vault.md

 Rundeck offers a [Key Storage Backend](/manual/key-storage/key-storage.html#key-data-storage-converter) plugin for storing Key Store data in [Vault](https://www.vaultproject.io/) and has been verified to work with HCP Vault.

+A more [detailed installation How To](/learning/howto/vault-integration.html) is available in our learning section.

 :::: tabs
 ::: tab Enterprise Installation